Hither1/Time-Inconsistency-RL/Time_inconsistency/Experiment.md

 # Experiment Instructions
 ### This file intends to provide detailed instructions on how to reproduce the experiments in our [paper]().
 The main setup of the experiments consists of two parts.
 The first is algorithms, and the second is the environment.
-We also
+We also provide an explanation on how to collect the result data.

 ## 1. Algorithms
-We
+We have used 3 algorithms in this paper.
+The Vanilla method, _i.e._ Monte Carlo, and the recursive methods, _i.e._, the Soph-EU-Agent and the E. The pseudo-code of the 3 algorithms are included in the Appendix A of our paper.

 ### 1.1 MC
+For this method

 ### 1.2 Soph-EU-Agent
+This is the method that we refer to as 'forward'.

-### 1.3 Backward
+### 1.3 Backward Equilbrium

 ## 2. Environment
 In this part, we describe how to implement the environments.